Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Test problems

 where the left-side temperature, density, and density gradient are $T_0 = 2.75 \times 10^7 \K$, $\rho_0 = 1.0 \gm \cm^{-3}$, and ${d\rho_0}/{dx} = 0.005 \gm \cm^{-4}$.
 We solve this equation on the domain $[0 \cm, 128 \cm]$ in order to obtain the initial conditions for this problem.
 The left and right side initial conditions are adopted as Dirichlet boundary conditions for our simulation.
 The reduced speed of light $\hat c$ is set to $10 \, c_{s,0} \approx 4.03 \times 10^8 \cm \s^{-1}$, where $c_{s,0}$ is the sound speed at the left boundary.

 After evolving for a sound crossing time $t = L_x / c_{s,0} \approx 3.177 \times 10^{-6} \s$ with a CFL number of $0.4$ on a grid of 128 cells, we obtain the numerical solution shown in \autoref{fig:radiation_pressure_tube}.
+We note that these parameters imply an optical depth per cell of $\tau_{\text{cell}} \sim 10^2$, so this problem tests the accuracy of our numerical methods in the asymptotic diffusion regime where $\tau_{\text{cell}} \gg 1$.
 Our numerical solution agrees with the initial conditions (obtained from the exact diffusion solution) to better than $0.2$ per cent.
 Since the boundary conditions do not require conservation of the quantity $E_0$ (see \autoref{section:equilibrium}), we find that we are able to obtain the physically correct solution even when $\hat c \neq c$.